What is a mobile home park?

-Vermont law defines a mobile home park as a piece of land that has more than two mobile homes or mobile home lots, or adjacent lots of land owned by the same owner with a total of two or more mobile homes or lots.
+Vermont law defines a mobile home park as a piece of land that has more than two mobile homes or mobile home lots, or contiguous lots owned by one owner with a total of two or more mobile homes or lots.
 There are limited exceptions for seasonal parks and housing for farm workers.

 Mobile Home Park Registry

-Mobile home park owners are required to register their park(s) with DHCD annually on September 1 and pay a lot fee of $12 per occupied leased lot.
+Mobile home park owners are required to register their park(s) with DHCD by September 1 annually.

 Registry Lists